northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 find /path/to/dir -name "*.txt" -exec chmod 644 {} \;
 :::

-This will find all files in `/path/to/dir` that have a `.txt` file extension and execute the `chmod` command on each file, changing its permissions to `644`.
+This will find all files in `/path/to/dir` with a `.txt` file extension and execute the `chmod` command on each file, changing its permissions to `644`.

 ### awk